When you were a small child, your parents taught you to count

 This means that the rocket first appears at height 0, then

-1, then 2, etc., which explains why the rocket descends
+1, then 2, and so on, which explains why the rocket descends

 from the top of the canvas to the bottom.
 That is, our three-line program